Veslyquix/Guide/README.md

 -

 If you want to change the mechanics of the game, you want to **hook** an address (which must be ALIGN 4'd aka ending in 0, 4, 8, or C), or replace a vanilla `POIN`.
 ASM wise, you want to ensure there's a free register to use and that you `PUSH` & `POP` registers you use.
-You can then return to the vanilla function if desired by loading the address into a register, and `bx`ing to it, or by `POP`ing `lr` into a **scratch** register and `bx`ing to it.
+You can then return to the vanilla function if desired by loading the address into a register, and `bx`ing to it (if you used jumpToHack), or by `POP`ing `lr` into a **scratch** register and `bx`ing to it (if you used callHack).

 Finding a POIN: